Cosmology in Extended Parameter Space with DESI Data Release 2 Baryon Acoustic Oscillations: A 2$\sigma$+ Detection of Nonzero Neutrino Masses with an Update on Dynamical Dark Energy and Lensing Anomaly: Numerical results

-\item $N_{\rm eff}$ and $H_0$: From the left-most panel of figure~\ref{fig:6}, we find that the obtained posteriors of $N_{\rm eff}$ are in complete agreement with the standard model value of $N_{\rm eff} = 3.044$.
+From the left-most panel of figure~\ref{fig:6}, we find that the obtained posteriors of $N_{\rm eff}$ are in complete agreement with the standard model value of $N_{\rm eff} = 3.044$.
 Whereas, from the middle panel, we notice that the $H_0$ values are not high enough to solve the Hubble tension.
 Indeed, if one uses the values of $H_0$ from table~\ref{table:2}, one finds that the Hubble tension is present at the level of 3.6-4.2$\sigma$ depending on the supernovae dataset used.
 Thus, one can consider that the Hubble tension is robust against the simple extensions to $\Lambda$CDM studied in this paper.
+Thus, the simple extensions to $\Lambda$CDM studied in this paper to deal with the $H_0$-tension are not sufficient to solve the Hubble tension below 2$\sigma$ level.
 Addition of the WL data does not change these numbers significantly.
 The right-most panel in Figure~\ref{fig:6} shows the expected strong correlation between $N_{\rm eff}$ and $H_0$.